Update-For-Integrated-Business-AI/SE-challenge-movies-app/README.md

 **Bonus:**

 - We want to store versions of movies from datasources to be able to provide historical data in the future (like rating/popularity) change overtime.
-- System should provide a heartbeat endpoint for the uptime monitor.
+- System should provide a heartbeat endpoint for the uptime and health monitor.
 - Mobile team prefers to use graphql instead of REST.

 ## Instructions